Percona-Lab/percona-dbaas-cli/source/mongodb-usage.rst

 ``describe-db``
 ---------------

-Lists all database instances or clusters currently present or provides details about the database instance or cluster with the given name.
+This subcommand lists all database instances or clusters currently present or provides details about the database instance or cluster with the given name.

 Example Usage: Listing Databases